Architect behind luxury bag brand talks passion: "I was fascinated with crochet"

 "I wanted to be a lawyer because I loved to argue as a child."

-However, after 'finding herself' in science class, she developed an interest in technical drawing, and she believed that opting to study architecture would bring her closer to the art of technical drawing.
+However, after 'finding herself' in science class, she developed an interest in technical drawing.
+She believed that opting to study architecture would bring her closer to the art of technical drawing.

-With a thriving crochet business, Omolade says that she has no plans of returning to the architectural path.
+With a thriving crochet business, Omobolade says she has no plans to return to the architectural path.

 "I can only infuse my knowledge of architecture with my knowledge of crochet and bring both worlds together," she says.

-And this is a fusion that shows in the structured designs of her bag.
+And this is a fusion that shows in the structured designs of her bags.
 Omolade applies the three principles of architecture to her crochet designs; aesthetics, structural ability and functionality.

 While she may have fallen in love with crocheting, she didn't turn it into a full-time business until 2021.